Where’s the Email? Diagnosing and Resolving Issues with Missing Email

 It Was Deleted

-It is often the case that the recipient actually did receive the message, or it was at least delivered.
+It is very often the case that the recipient actually did receive the message, or that it was at least delivered.
 S/he might not be able to find the message because:

 - The recipient accidentally deleted the message.
 This happens.
-Perhaps there is a backup area where the recipient can look for another copy of the message.
+Perhaps there is a backup or archival area where the recipient can look for another copy of the message.